 - and more!

 So…why not try Paleo?
-In my opinion, you won’t regret it!
+You won’t regret it!
 There are so many benefits!
 So, what’s the downside?
 For me, it took time to learn what exactly to eat and not to eat.
 I didn’t go Paleo overnight, and I wouldn’t suggest you do either.

 What To Eat: